trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/timetables.md

 - The `key` parameter has been renamed to `accessId`.
 - `maxJourneys` is ignored when making queries in the near past or future, when realtime data is available.
 We recommend using the new `duration` parameter to consistently limit the results list to a specific time window.
 - `passlist` is now 0 by default.
-Set to `1` to keep the same response data as ResRobot 2.0.
+Set to `1` to keep the responses the same if you need this data.
 {{% /note %}}

 | **Name**      | **Data type**      | **Required**             | **Description**                                                                                                                                                                                           |